robert/robert.github.com/_posts/2014-06-20-code-review-without-your-eyes.md

 <img width="500" src="/images/ex2.jpg" />

 So I can see that this is technically all very DRY, and there’s nothing that can be factored in the literal sense of the word.
 But from the length of that one monolithic method I’m guessing you’re not a unit tester.
-And whilst I can work out that that 20 line block in the middle is used to decide which users we need to send emails to if you give me an afternoon and some strong coffee, I would humbly suggest that you stick it inside a def users_to_send_emails_to so that I don’t have to.
+And whilst I can work out that that 20 line block in the middle is used to decide which users we need to send emails to if you give me an afternoon and some strong coffee, I would humbly suggest that you stick it inside a `def users_to_send_emails_to` so that I don’t have to.

 <h3>Exhibit 3</h3>

 <img width="500" src="/images/ex3.jpg" />

 OK, this is probably progress.
 But whilst the inventor of the phrase “too much of a good thing” was most likely not thinking about small methods in Ruby classes when he came up with those words, this nonetheless still is too much of a good thing.
 Whilst the Ruby interpreter doesn’t care about you leaping between methods every other line, most human interpreters do.
-I’m as happy as the next guy to scroll around a file a bit, but when I start having to manually write my own stack trace to remember where I came from, it’s probably time to munge some of those methods back together.
+I’m as happy as the next person to scroll around a file a bit, but when I start having to manually write my own stack trace to remember where I came from, it’s probably time to munge some of those methods back together.

 <h3>Exhibit 4</h3>